Stephanie-Ash/jewellery-art/TESTING.md

 * Login, Register or Continue buttons take the user to the correct pages.

 **Checkout Page**
-* A message is generated and items are remove on page arrival if items in the basket have not enough stock.
+* A message is generated and items are removed on page arrival if items in the basket have not enough stock.
 * The edit basket button takes the user to the correct page.
 * The edit country button takes the user to the correct page.
 * The country select box is disabled.